 NOTICE NOTES 1.
-Date of announcement Tuesday 7 th June (a) (a) Insert date of placing of the notice which must be not less than 1 day before 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
-The AGAR has been published with this notice.
-It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
+Date of announcement 4 th June 2024(a) (a) Insert date of placing of the notice which must be not less than 1 day before 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2022, these documents will be available on reasonable notice by application to: the date in (c) below (b) Leanne Bannister, Cler c/o Rusper Village Stor clerk@rusper-pc.org.ul es, East Street, Rusper RH 12 4PX (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)We dnesday 8 th June 2022 and ending on (d) Tues [the 30 day 19 th July 2022 th working day after (c) ab ove] (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and extends for a single period of 30 working days (inclusive) ending on the date appointed in (d) below Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and (d) The inspection period between (c) and (d) must also include the first 10 working days of July. the appointed auditor of the court for a declarat bjection which concerns a n could either make a public in ion that an item of account is irst be given to the auditor nterest report or apply to sunlawful.
-Written notice The appointed auditor can this purpose between the a pe contacted at the address bove dates only. in paragraph 4 below for 4.
-The smaller authority's AG under the provisions of the Accounts and Audit Regulati 2015.
-The appointed auditor is Local Audit and Account to 2015 and the NAO's ntability Act 2014, the Moore (Ref RD/hd) Rutland House, Minerva Business Park, M IOORE Lynch Wood, Peterborough PE2 6PZ (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority
+For the year ended 31 March 2024, these documents will be available on reasonable notice by application to: (b) Insert name, position and address/telephone number/ email (b) Lisa Wilcock, Clerk/RFO c/o Rusper Village Stores, East Street, Rusper RH12 4PX address, as appropriate, of the Clerk or clerk@rusper-pc.org.uk 07871 340986 other person to which any person may apply to inspect the accounts commencing on (c) Wednesday 5 th June 2024 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and extends for a single period of 30 working days (inclusive) ending on the date appointed in (d) below and ending on (d) Sunday 16 th July 2024. (d) The inspection period between (c) 3.
+Local government electors and their representatives also have: (d) The hispection period between (c) and (d) must also include the first 10 working days of July.
+The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
+4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
+The appointed auditor is: Moore (Ref AP/HD) Rutland House Minerva Business Park (e) Insert name and position of person Lynch Wood placing the notice - this person must be Peterborough PE2 6PZ the responsible financial officer for the smaller authority - 5 This approximation made by (a) Liss Wilcock Clark and PEO 5.
+This announcement is made by (e)Lisa Wilcock Clerk and RFO